top of page

 Capabilities and Unique Abilities are the belief in your competence and capacity to perform your role and responsibilities effectively.

-Presenting and Public Speaking is how confident you feel in standing up in front of others and delivering information, ideas or a message to an audience.
+Presenting and Public Speaking are about how confident you feel standing up in front of others and delivering information, ideas, or a message to an audience.

 Mental Resilience is your ability to cope with challenges, setbacks and stress.

-Each of these attributes is centered around your belief in yourself because confidence doesn’t come from outside of you, it all comes from how you see yourself no matter which area of your life it applies to.
+Each of these attributes is centred on your belief in yourself because confidence doesn’t come from outside you; it comes from how you see yourself, no matter which area of your life it applies to.

-The Wheel of Confidence serves as a tool to support you so you can take the steps necessary to build your self-confidence overall.
+The Wheel of Confidence is a tool to support you as you take the steps necessary to build your self-confidence overall.
 So how do you do it?
 Keep reading!

 1. Create your wheel: Draw a circle on plain paper (it doesn’t have to be perfect) and divide it into eight sections.
 In the first section, write the numbers 1 to 10 (like the picture above) against the left side.